There’s no guaranteed strategy for retaining every enrolled student on a college campus.

 The Role of Student Affairs

-This is why co-curricular engagement is so critical.
-It’s what keeps students connected to your particular institution — what makes them feel devoted and committed to one school despite thousands of others calling their name (or sending them promotional brochures).
+This is why co-curricular engagement is critical.
+It’s what keeps students connected to your institution — what makes them feel devoted and committed to one school despite thousands of others calling their name (or sending them promotional brochures).

-Student involvement in co-curricular activities such as student organizations, leadership positions, and activity in campus residence halls has a positive correlation with retention and academics. — Kuh Pike 2005 Click To TweetBy being invested in campus offerings, outside of the classroom, students will feel anchored to your institution.
+By engaging in campus activities outside of the classroom, students will feel anchored to your institution.
 Academic courses will change each semester but students will still have the same student organizations, high-impact programs, and leadership opportunities to look forward to, term after term.
-Students will build relationships and learn life lessons that they’d lose out on were they to transfer or drop out.
+Students will build relationships and learn life lessons that they’d lose out on were they to transfer or stop out.

 Top Strategies